Koha-Community/kohadocs/source/lists.rst

 If you would like to enable the cart in the staff client, you need to set the :ref:`intranetbookbag` system preference to 'Show.'
-To add things to the cart, search the catalog and select the items you would like added to your cart and choose 'Cart' from the 'Add to' menu
+To add things to the cart, search the catalog and select the items you would like added to your cart and click on the 'Add to cart' button.

 |image878|